vincentgong7/VG_python_csv/README.md

 # VG_python_csv
-## A python lib to read and write csv files.
+## A wrapped python functions for reading, writing, dumping and loading data from/into (csv) files in the most elegant way.

 ### Part 1.
 Load data from file into list (of list)

 #### 1. load csv into list of list